juji-io/datalevin/doc/idoc.md

 # Datalevin Idoc (Indexed Documents)

+Datalevin provides document database feature through idoc.
 Idoc is a structured-document value type with a built-in index.
+The index is keyed on paths in the document.
 It lets you store nested documents in regular datoms while supporting fast path/value matching in Datalog queries.

-Idoc complements full-text and vector search: you can keep a canonical document in the DB, then add full-text, vector, and idoc indices as needed.
+Idoc is designed to be orthogonal to full-text and vector indices.
+You can index the same document in multiple ways (idoc, fulltext, vector) and mix their queries in a single Datalog query.

+Another common use of path indexed documents is to have flexibility in data modeling, as the document format can evolve independently without touching the schema.

 ## Usage